 Emerging Best Practices

-Students must successfully complete each course with 80% or higher to be eligible for graduation.
+To be eligible to graduate, students must successfully complete each course with 80% or better.

 Maximum length of time to complete program